R4WLYX/R4WLYX/README.md

 # Hello World! 👋
 ## 🚀 About Me
-I'm a middle school student in Indonesia.
+I'm a high school student in Indonesia.
 I have experience coding in Lua, C#, HTML, JavaScript, CSS, and now C++.

 ## ☑️ 2023 Goals
 - [ ] Make a game engine (Currently Working On).